SenseTecnic/wotkit-docs/source/api_sensors.rst

 		| Note that the global name is ``{username}.{sensorname}``.
 		| When logged in as a the owner, you can refer to the sensor using only ``{sensorname}``.
 		| To access a public sensor created by another user, you can refer to it by its numeric id or the global name, ``{username}.{sensorname}``.
+	* - thingType
+	  - the entity type, this is set to "SENSOR" on sensor creation
 	* - description **
 	  - a description of the sensor for text searches.
 	* - longName **
 	  - longer display name of the sensor.
 	* - :strikethrough:`url`
 	  - deprecated
+	* - imageUrl
+	  - the url of the sensor image
 	* - latitude
 	  - the latitude location of the sensor in degrees.
 		This is a static location used for locating sensors on a map and for location-based queries.